League of Historical Cities

 The League of Historical Cities (LHC) was established in Kyoto, Japan in 1987.
-It holds a biennial world conference and provides cities from different cultures with a platform for bilateral cooperation and mutual learning.
-The League also acts as a think tank for bilateral cooperation and best practices.
-It aims to strengthen affiliations between historic cities to exchange knowledge and experience and ultimately world peace by deepening mutual understanding and building on the common foundation of historical cities to strengthen affiliations between cities.
+It holds a biennial world conference and connects cities from different parts of the world.
+The League also acts as a think tank for bilateral cooperation, mutual learning and best practices.
+It aims to strengthen affiliations between historic cities to exchange knowledge, deepen mutual understanding and build on the common foundations.